puli/docs.puli.io/at-a-glance.rst

 -------------

 Some resources - such as templates or configuration files - are needed by the web server only.
-Others - like CSS and JavaScript files - need to be placed in a public directory, so that browsers can download them.
+Others - like CSS files and images - need to be placed in a public directory, where browsers can download them.

 `Puli's Web Resource Plugin`_ provides a generic solution for this problem.
 With that plugin, you can map resources to paths in so-called *install targets*